How to File a DBA in Utah

-In Utah, any business operating under a fictitious name will need to register a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+In Utah, any business operating under a fictitious name will need to register for a DBA.
+Learn more about what a DBA is, who needs one, and how to register.

 What is a DBA?

-When a business wants to operate under a name other than their legal name, the state of Utah, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of Utah, like most states, requires the business to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 Who needs to register?

 The requirements and need to register an Assumed Business Name are organized under Utah Statutes UT Code § 42-2-5.
 Naming requirements vary depending on the type of business entity.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.

 The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
 For example, if John Smith starts a small business repairing computers operating under John Smith, he doesn’t need to register.
 If John decides to name his business John’s Computer Repair, then he will need to register a DBA.

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
 Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.